 - Use of lifeboats

-- Life rings with rope at least 90 feet length
+- Life rings with rope at least 90 feet in length

 - Ladders that extend three feet above and below the water surface